trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 # How to Configure Coding for Xero

-The Coding tab in Expensify is where you configure Xero information to ensure accurate expense coding by your employees.
+The Coding tab in Ieatta is where you configure Xero information to ensure accurate expense coding by your employees.
 Here's how you can access these settings:

 1. Navigate to Settings.
 2. Go to Workspace within your specified group (Workspace Name).